Escrow Shortages and Overages: How to Prepare Your Clients for Annual Adjustments

 For homeowners, escrow shortages and overages can lead to changes in their monthly mortgage payments.
 Here’s how:

-• Escrow Shortage: If there is a shortage in the escrow account, the lender typically gives the homeowner two options: either pay the shortage in a lump sum or spread the shortfall across the next 12 months by increasing the monthly mortgage payment.
+• Escrow Shortage.
+If there is a shortage in the escrow account, the lender typically gives the homeowner two options: either pay the shortage in a lump sum or spread the shortfall across the next 12 months by increasing the monthly mortgage payment.

-• Escrow Overage: If there’s an overage, the lender is required to refund any excess of $50 or more to the homeowner.
+• Escrow Overage.
+If there’s an overage, the lender is required to refund any excess of $50 or more to the homeowner.
 Alternatively, some lenders may offer the option to apply the overage to future escrow payments, which can reduce the monthly mortgage payment temporarily.

 These adjustments can catch homeowners off guard, particularly if they are unaware of the possibility of annual changes in their mortgage payments.
 As a broker, it’s essential to help clients understand how these fluctuations occur and prepare them for the financial impact.